-As of March 31, 2016, our patent portfolio related to our bispecific antibody candidate MCLA-128 is at the stage of PCT filing (PCT filed February 27, 2015; expected expiry not earlier than February 27, 2035) and is expected to enter national phases in 2016.
+As of April 15, 2017, our patent portfolio related to our bispecific antibody candidate MCLA-128 consists of one PCT application, filed on February 27, 2015 which entered national phases in the United States, Europe and 17 other foreign countries with an expected expiry not earlier than February 27, 2035.
 Claims are directed to MCLA-128 composition of matter and methods of using MCLA-128 to treat subjects (at risk of) having a ErbB-2 and/or ErbB3 positive tumor.
+In addition, 3 priority patent application filings covering further methods of using MCLA-128 to treat patients were filed on March 31, 2017.

-As of March 31, 2016, our patent portfolio related to our bispecific antibody candidate MCLA-117 consists of 1 PCT application, filed on September 27, 2013, which entered national phases in the United States, Europe and 14 other foreign countries with an expected expiry not earlier than September 27, 2033.
-In addition, we filed a new priority patent application related to MCLA-117 on July 10, 2015, which we plan to file as a PCT filing no later than July 10, 2016.
+As of April 15, 2017, our patent portfolio related to our bispecific antibody candidate MCLA-117 consists of a first PCT application, filed on September 27, 2013, which entered national phases in the United States, Europe and 14 other foreign countries with an expected expiry not earlier than September 27, 2033.
+In addition, we filed a second PCT application related to MCLA-117 on July 10, 2016, which is expected to enter national phases in 2017.
 Claims are directed to the MCLA-117 composition of matter and methods of using MCLA-117 in the treatment or prevention of MDS, chronic myelogenous leukemia, or CML, or AML.

-As of March 31, 2016, our patent portfolio related to our bispecific antibody candidate MCLA-158 is at the stage of priority filing (filed on October 23, 2015; PCT filing date no later than October 23, 2016) and is expected to enter national phases in the United States, Europe and approximately 14 other foreign countries with an expiry no earlier than October 23, 2036.
+As of April 15, 2017, our patent portfolio related to our bispecific antibody candidate MCLA-158 consists of one PCT filed on October 21, 2016 and is expected to enter national phases in the United States, Europe and approximately 14 other foreign countries with an expiry no earlier than October 23, 2036.
 Claims are directed to the MCLA-158 composition of matter and methods of using MCLA-158 in the treatment or prevention of various solid tumors.

-As of March 31, 2016, our patent portfolio related to our MeMo mouse consists of four pending U.S. applications, nine issued foreign patents including one issued European patent that has been validated in many countries, and 10 pending foreign applications, all with an expected expiry not earlier than June 29, 2029.
+As of April 15, 2017, our patent portfolio related to our MeMo mouse consists of four pending U.S. applications, 11 issued foreign patents including one issued European patent that has been validated in many countries, and 12 pending foreign applications, all with an expected expiry not earlier than June 29, 2029.
 Claims are directed to a common light chain mouse and methods of producing antibodies by exposing the mouse to an antigen.
-Opposition against our issued Australian patent has been filed by Regeneron Pharmaceuticals, Inc. and is currently ongoing.
+Opposition against our issued Australian, European and Japanese patents have been filed by Regeneron Pharmaceuticals, Inc. The European and Japanese oppositions have been in resolved in our favor, and.
+Regeneron has filed a notice of appeal against the decision of the European Opposition Division.
+The outcome of the Australian opposition is expected in the first half of 2017.